 In Our Bedroom:

-We have a ladder in the corner of our bedroom that I use to store all my necklaces and bracelets.
+We have a ladder in the corner of our bedroom that I use to store various accessories.
 I also use it as a drying rack for any small items I don’t want to put in the dryer.

 In Our Kid’s Closets:

 All of the closets in our kids’ bedrooms are funny shapes and sizes, so we had to get creative to maximize the storage space.
 We did so by installing hooks at lower levels, using baskets and bins for outgrown clothing, and hanging shoe organizers from the bar to store smaller items.

 I’ve also added shelves or used smaller organizing items inside of armoires to provide more storage in their bedrooms.